yakubinaweed/opentrons-ot2-nanopore-library-prep/README.md

 ## Protocol Overview

 The **Opentrons Nanopore Library Preparation Protocol** automates critical steps in DNA library preparation for Nanopore sequencing.
-This protocol is optimized for adapter ligation, bead-based cleanup, and elution, with an optional end-prep step.
+This protocol is optimized for adapter ligation, bead-based cleanup, and elution.
 Automating these processes reduces manual labor, variability, and ensures consistency and reproducibility across experiments.

 ---